Our position on Rookery South Pit

 We have taken every opportunity to challenge the development with Rookery South Pit.
 The issues have now been considered by three different public bodies and approved.
 The conclusions from these processes are that there are no environmental impacts sufficient to refuse consent; that the operation of the installation should comply with all relevant legal requirements and that through the controls imposed by the different decisions, a high level of protection will be delivered for the environment and human health.

 Set against the background, that the impact of the development has been repeatedly examined and is now fully permitted and under construction, we are now satisfied that there will be no impact on local communities including existing communities in close proximity to the incinerator such as Marston Moretaine and Lidlington.
 This includes nearby planned developments such as the 5,000 new homes planned in the Marston Valley, and as such we have not excluded this area of the Marston Vale when considering the options for growth proposals in its area.
-The relationship between the waste facility and future growth will undoubtedly be a matter that will form part of the public examination into the Local Plan later in 2018.
+The relationship between the waste facility and future growth will undoubtedly be a matter that will form part of the public examination into the Local Plan.